-Darryl is a partner in the firm's white collar practice and a member of its global risk management committee.
+Darryl Lew is a partner in the firm's white collar practice and a member of its global risk management committee.
+Darryl is the immediate past head of the firm’s global white collar practice, a position he held for seven years.
 Darryl focuses his practice on white collar and compliance matters, and dispute resolution through arbitration and litigation.

 Darryl's white collar experience includes conducting internal corporate investigations and representing and advising US and foreign multinational companies and their governing boards and committees in civil and criminal matters involving fraud, accounting, and regulatory issues, often in the context of investigations and enforcement actions undertaken by the US Department of Justice and the US Securities and Exchange Commission.
 He has substantial experience in matters involving the US Foreign Corrupt Practices Act (FCPA) and other anti-corruption laws, including creating and assessing compliance and training programs, conducting risk assessments and compliance audits, as well as conducting and evaluating anti-corruption due diligence and compliance in the context of foreign investments and mergers and acquisitions.